GIXLabs/SAndC/Lab5/README.md

 	1. Reduce voltage to 1.0V.
 Wait 3 minutes.
 During this time, predict the current using both values of resistance.
 	1. ✏️ Record current and compute resistance after 3 min of cooling.
 1. Delta-R vs cold (ice cube) In this section, we will study how resistance of the gage changes with temperature.
-	1. Place the strain gage (not the diving board) on several sheets of paper or a notebook (thermal insulation from the desk).
+	1. Place the strain gage on several sheets of paper or a notebook (thermal insulation from the desk).
+Or you can use the 'diving board' instead, which makes measurement easier.
 	1. Set power supply to 1.0 V, ✏️ measure current / compute resistance.
 	1. Apply an ice cube to the gage.
 Use a plastic bag or some other methods to apply ice, in order to prevent direct contact.
 Water may affect measurement. ✏️ What is change in resistance?
 	1. Use temperature attachment (type “K” thermocouple) with yellow Fluke DMM to ✏️ measure room temperature.
 Then, ✏️ press your finger on the tip of the thermocouple and record temperature.